Lamotrigine

 • Drowsiness, fatigue

-• Avoid driving, operate machinery or engaging in strenuous physical activities
+• Avoid driving, operate machinery or engaging in physical activities that require great efforts

 • Nausea, vomiting

-• Take the medication with or after food to reduce nausea and vomiting
+• Take the medicine with or after food to reduce nausea and vomiting

 • Avoid food that is too rich, spicy or has strong smells